The requirement is to submit two icons and to follow the design instructions below.

 Interface

-Most of the time, Ledger embedded apps have few functionalities.
+Most of the time, Ledger device apps have few functionalities.
 However, despite this simplicity, it is still challenging to build a user-friendly interface, because of the few inputs (only 2 buttons) and the screen size (128*32 pixels).
 The following guidelines will give a good basis to ensure user-friendliness.

 See the BAGL Toolkit for more information on the BOLOS Application Graphics Library technical details.